Justorkovva/Android-App/README.txt

 and replace it with some cat images and unimportant messages.
 Also, I've cut a majority od cases (in switch and case), just to show how I did it, but without a need to make up a hundred texts (default ones will be shown in cases 6-110).

-Big imagebutton in the main activity used to show random text message, cookie button leads to activity where all of them are accessible.